Andrew-Gan/andrew-gan.github.io/_pages/about.md

   - /about.html
 ---

-As an emerging researcher working towards a PhD, my interdisciplinary research focus involves using high performance computation such as GPUs to accelerate cryptograhic protocols, particularly those used in secure multi-party computation (MPC).
-My work is integrated into machine learning applications.
-My motivation for choosing this field is due to an interest in bringing abstract algebra into hardware implementation and bridging the machine learning community and the cryptography community.
+As a PhD candidate working with Dr. Zahra Ghodsi, I apply accelerator architecture to cryptograhic protocols such as secure multi-party computation (MPC), with a focus on ML applications.
+My motivation for working in this field of research is to connect the performance concerns of the accelerator architecture community and the security concerns of the cryptographic community.

-Under the guidance of Prof. Zahra Ghodsi, I have published a paper to HOST 2025, a conference by IEEE, proposing a system for accelerated secure computation of non-linear components of a neural network using Oblivious Transfer as a building block, with future work in the pipeline pending submission to other conferences.
+I published my work on GPU Accelerated Oblivious Transfer (OT) for MPC to IEEE HOST 2025, with other works in the pipeline.
+I was selected to participate in the DAC 2025 Young Fellow's Program.
 I am currently looking for a research internship at any time, preferably during the summer.
-In my earlier days, I completed my undergraduate studies at Taylor's University (Malaysia), and Purdue University.